foxglove/mcap/docs/specification/appendix.md

 The top-level message definition is present first, with no delimiter.
 All dependent `.msg` definitions are preceded by a two-line delimiter:

 - One line containing exactly 80 `=` characters
 - One line containing `MSG: <package resource name>` for that type.
+The space between `MSG:` and the package resource name is mandatory.
+The package resource name does not include a file extension.

 This format can be reproduced using [gendeps --cat](http://wiki.ros.org/roslib/gentools).